Last Updated: December 15, 2024

 Primary constraints are:

 You might have difficulty with the Work constraint, so skip that constraint for now if you don’t have a clue.
-Some organizations that are effort-driven sensitive usually start with estimates of Work because securing the labor determines not only the feasibility of the project but also the schedule.
+Some organizations that are effort-driven and sensitive usually start with estimates of work because securing the labor determines the feasibility of the project and the schedule.
 Other organizations tend to know the schedule and budget, and Work estimates or constraints emerge later during the planning phase.

 If your Master Project is work-related, consider conducting a constraints analysis meeting with key stakeholders.
-You will be running many of these sessions during your career; if this is all new, it is an excellent time to start.
-If you do conduct a session with stakeholders, consider using the weighted voting system.
+You will likely run many of these sessions during your career, so if this is your first time conducting one, it is an excellent time to start.
+Consider using the weighted voting system if you conduct a session with stakeholders.

 Best Practice